 The current manufacturing programme features a variety of 8 input mixers, 100 Watt and 250 Watt 8 input mixer amplifiers and corresponding slave amplifiers, all offered in AC mains only or AC/DC format.
 AC/DC units provide full AC and DC power integrity monitoring and indication, and all except mixers feature a trickle-charge circuit as standard.
 Mixer input versions accommodate up to 8 modules, selected from the comprehensive range of microphone, line input and alarm tone generator modules.
 These are plugged into an internal mother board system which generates 8 levels of ladder priority, equal access priority or any combination of both.
 Priorities may be set up easily at system commissioning stage.
 The module circuits feature various aspects of memory trigger, priority sinking for use with MACRO zone controllers, remote relays, system busy indicators etc., and such functions are taken to a rear "D" connector.
 Each module is associated with a front panel gain control whose knob and spindle may be removed at commissioning stage and replaced by a discreet blanking plug to discourage unauthorised tampering.
 Line driver and stabilised low voltage PSU facilities are also on plug in modules.
-Treble and bass tone, and master gain adjustments are internal and presettable
+Treble and bass tone, and master gain adjustments are internal and pre-settable.

 The amplifier power output stage is in the form of a self contained bolt-on pluggable module for ease of maintenance, and pre-set adjustment for sensitivity, overload threshold, and bias are featured.
-Output devices are very robust bipolars and errors on the module are notified by a front panel LED.
-Other front indicators are a segmented bargraph output VU, AC (and DC where appropriate) supply input monitoring, and an illuminated power switch.
+Output devices are very robust FETs and errors on the module are notified by a front panel LED.
+Other front indicators are a segmented bargraph output VU, AC (and DC where appropriate) supply input status monitoring LED, and a power LED.
 A soft-start DC switch on circuit is employed.
 The transformers employed in MACRO amplifiers are in-house designed and manufactured to the highest standards of tolerance and quality to maximise the efficiency of the electronics.

-Mechanically, MACRO amplifiers utilise a 3U 19" rack mount format with plated steel chassis, contoured aluminium alloy anodised front/rear panels, chromed handles, nut and bolt fastenings, and connectors are tough locking DIN as standard for signals, "D" connector for auxiliary control functions, IEC mains, and military specification 97 series DC input.
+Mechanically, MACRO amplifiers utilise a robust ventilated steel casing, powder coat painted, and screen printed, with nut and bolt fastenings throughout.
+Connectors are tough locking DIN as standard for signals, "D" connector for auxiliary control functions, IEC mains, and military specification 97 series DC input.
+By use of the optional extra BRK-30 rack mount kit, the front fascia is converted tol fit a standard 3U 19" panel space.